palantir/atlasdb/docs/source/miscellaneous/doc/adr/0018-allow-for-value-caching-with-lock-watches.md

 A good solution to this problem should demonstrate the following characteristics:

-- *Correctness*: Lock watches must be accurate with respect to actual lock and unlock events under all circumstances.
+- *Correctness*: Lock watches must accurately report all lock and unlock events for lock descriptors that are being watched, under all circumstances.
+- *Minimal noise*: Lock watches may report lock and unlock events for lock descriptors that are not being watched, but this should be kept to a minimum.
 - *Independence to wall-clock time*: AtlasDB operates under the assumption that wall-clock time is not to be relied on, and this should not be changed by Lock Watches.
 - *No excessive performance overhead on critical path operations*: Lock refreshes, transaction starts or transaction